mjfisheruk/funiq/README.md

 Funiq (fuzzy uniq) is a command line tool for performing fuzzy string matching against lists of words.
+To compile, clone the source and run make at the project's root; the funiq binary will be compiled to the bin/ directory.

 As an example, consider the file test.txt: